FearlessNite345/denalistaterp-docs/src/content/docs/docs/information/rules.md

 - A **temporary suspension**
 - A **permanent ban**, depending on the severity or repeat offenses

 These rules are enforced to protect the quality of the community and uphold fair standards for all.
-By continuing to play on FRP, you acknowledge and agree to these terms.
+By continuing to play on DSRP, you acknowledge and agree to these terms.

 Make your roleplay count.